Thank you!

 “When Philip O’Reilly stood up,” Hecht said of the BOE Chair’s testimony, “that was proof that this budget fully supported Sharon students…no student would be harmed at all by this budget.”

-He said, though, that he prioritizes working together with the BOE, and the town, as this budget process and future budget negotiations continue.
+He said he will prioritize working with the BOE and the town as the budget negotiations continue.

 BOF Chair Tom Bartram said his takeaway was that “everybody got the message that [the townspeople] really don’t care if it adds to our minimum budget requirement and they want to see more funding get to the school.”